UKHomeOffice/callisto-docs/blueprints/event-publication.md

 ## Resource lifecycle
 Callisto event producers are in charge of publishing what they see as significant events in the life of Resources that they expose.
 There are a number of lifecycle events that can happen to a Resource but a given publisher may not choose to broadcast all of them (see the documentation for a specific publisher).
 The complete set of lifecycle events is listed below -

-create - to be used when a new Resource has been created update - to be used when an existing Resource has been modified (this includes changes to contained child Resources where that change might be a deletion of a given child Resource) delete - to be used when an existing Resource has been removed.
+- create - to be used when a new Resource has been created
+- update - to be used when an existing Resource has been modified (this includes changes to contained child Resources where that change might be a deletion of a given child Resource)
+- delete - to be used when an existing Resource has been removed.
 No further updates to that Resource are expected (**TODO** - what about undo?)

+## Register Resource schema
+**TODO** - in order to support deserialisation and validation of the `resource.content` the consumer needs to know what the schema of the content is.
+Each container shuld publish schema (in Avro) - can we have Avro solve this for us without having to invent a bespoke approach?

 ## Event model

 Note that the event is flexible in terms of the way it can carry the effected Resource.
-The `Event.resource` property is an untyped object and is therefore free to carry any content.
+The `resource.content` property is an untyped object and is therefore free to carry any content.
 Due to this flexibility a publisher could choose to wrap a ResourceReference (see definitions/ResourceReference in the schema below) instance instead of the full Resource.
 Producers might do this when a Resource has been deleted or if they wish to save bandwidth

 ```yaml
 {